MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-routing-on-agent-calendar.md

 - [Custom assignment method](configure-assignment-rules.md) is configured for the queue.
 - You must have a third-party adapter configured to import agent schedules from an external system.
 Without an adapter in place, external schedules can't be surfaced in the agent calendar, and agents can't view their schedules in Dynamics 365 for Customer Service.
 - Shift-based routing is enabled.
-- Each agent ([bookableresource](../develop/reference/entities/bookableresource.md)) is opted into shift-based routing by setting the **msdyn_generatecalendarfromshift** column of the corresponding bookableresource entry to "True".
-The third party adapter should do this for you while importing the external schedules.
+- When you are importing external schedules using the third-party adapter, opt-in every agent ([bookableresource](../develop/reference/entities/bookableresource.md)) into shift-based routing by setting the **msdyn_generatecalendarfromshift** column of the corresponding bookableresource entry to "True".

 ## Enable shift-based routing